Can Evidence-Based Teaching Techniques Address the Education Debt that Students of Color Are Owed?

 Many advocates of EBTs call for curricula and student learning opportunities to be informed by empirical research on learning and teaching.
 While a variety of practices can be considered EBTs, a common feature is that they are often student-centered and used to encourage students’ active participation and engagement with the course content, giving students a level of autonomy over their learning, access to authentic learning experiences (i.e., learning that simulates real-life occurrences), and diverse interactions in their collaborations.

 However, practitioners who work towards creating equitable outcomes for students of color too often utilize frameworks that are built upon the notion that marginalized students are deficient in some way.
 This deficit lens emerges in the language used to discuss the disparate educational outcomes of Black, Latinx, and Indigenous students, often referred to as the “achievement gap”—implying that these students are failing to achieve.
 But students of color are not failing; they are being underserved due to historic and systemic discrimination.
 To start to recognize the cumulative impact and harm of systemic inequity, Gloria Ladson-Billings proposed that we instead use the term “education debt” when examining the differing outcomes of marginalized students.
-This term shifts the responsibility from the students to the institutions who, in actuality, are failing to provide the support that their minoritized students need.
+This term shifts the responsibility from the students to the institutions who, in actuality, are failing to provide the support that their minoritized students need and deserve.

-An equity lens means examining the systems, socio-historical experiences, power, and privilege that create inequitable access to resources and funds, often limiting the educational opportunities that students of color receive.
+Employing an equity lens means examining the systems, socio-historical experiences, power, and privilege that create inequitable access to resources and funds, often limiting the educational opportunities that students of color receive.

 What Ladson-Billings uses in her work, and what most institutions lack, is an equity lens.
 This perspective means moving beyond equality, or simply treating everyone the same, to equity, where we instead address the specific needs of the individual.
 An equity lens means examining the systems, socio-historical experiences, power, and privilege that create inequitable access to resources and funds, often limiting the educational opportunities that students of color receive.
 This shift in lenses is not just semantic.
-It requires a significant reframing of who we hold responsible for the educational outcomes of marginalized students and a redesigning of the interventions that we implement.
+It requires a significant reframing of whom we hold responsible for the educational outcomes of marginalized students and a redesign of the interventions that we implement.

 Building on Ladson-Billings’ important work, Estela Bensimon and colleagues at the Center for Urban Education at the University of Southern California coined a term that we want to call attention to: equity-minded.
 To center equity, postsecondary practitioners—such as researchers, faculty, administration, and staff—must continually question their own assumptions and biases and address the ways that this affects their student practices.
 Further, equity-minded practitioners do not place the burden of change on the student, but rather on the institution and those who hold power within the institution.
 The explicit goal of equity-minded practitioners is justice—tangible changes in policies and practices that “pay off” higher education’s debt to students of color.

-To actually address the debt that students of color are owed, we must instead demand that institutional culture, policy, and practice shift in ways that better serve these students.
+To actually address the debt that students of color are owed, we must instead demand that institutional culture, policy, and practice shift in ways that better serve these students

 Adopting an Equity Orientation to EBTs